Steve and Julene with hats

 If you are:

-A survivor sensing a call toward deeper healing, renewed meaning, connection with creation and nature, purposeful action to care for creation, or leadership development
+• A survivor sensing a call toward deeper healing, renewed meaning, and purposeful action

-A leader or organization seeking to unite healing and ecological justice
+• A leader or organization seeking to bring together peace, healing, and ecological justice

 We invite you into conversation.